UWDATA515/uwdata515.github.io/projects.md

 * README.md file that gives an overview of the project
 * LICENSE file
-* setup.py file that initializes the project after it has been cloned
+* [setup.py script](https://docs.python.org/3/distutils/introduction.html#an-introduction-to-distutils) or [pyproject.toml](https://packaging.python.org/en/latest/tutorials/packaging-projects/#packaging-python-projects) that initializes the project
-* doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation)
+* doc folder that contains documentation (including the functional specification, the design specification, the technology review, and the final project presentation)
 * python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files) and test files that begin with "test_".
 * examples folder that contains examples of using the packages